Pinterest

 We include a library of chapters to be assembled based on your needs.
 All proposals are different and have different needs and goals.
 We designed Proposal Pack so you can customize the documents to suit your needs.

 You will best create this document using the Proposal Pack Wizard - Expert Edition software to select this template and build it in the Proposal Pack logo design theme of your choice along with any desired customizations (such as adding additional chapters, removing unneeded chapters, changing the order of chapters, and importing your company logo).
 This template outlines a proposal for the described situation.
 Each user is responsible for typing in the actual content of the provided pages with their information to complete the proposal.
+Suggestions in the abstract may include features in higher-end packages and are facilitated by the selection of chapter templates to support the narrative of each proposal, which help guide the user in filling in the details.

 You create this template using the Wizard software with an entire Proposal Pack library and software.
 We include the Expert Edition of the software in the Proposal Kit Professional bundle.
 Microsoft Word for Windows is required to use the customizing software.
 You can also edit Word document templates in other office software such as Word for Mac.
 We will assist Mac users in assembling complex templates for their first project if they do not have the required platform to run the Wizard software.